Chauhanvishal01/Practice_JAVASCRIPT/Medium/Objects/questions.md

-Write a function to deep clone an object.
-Implement a function to merge two objects, including nested objects.
+Create an object representing a car with properties for make, model, and year; then write a function to log these properties.
-Write a function to convert an object to a query string.
+Write a function that takes an object and a key and returns the value associated with that key.
-Create a function that flattens a nested object.
-Implement a function to compare two objects for deep equality.
-Write a function to extract a nested property value from an object given a string path.
+Write a function that takes an object and returns an array of its keys.
-Create a function to freeze an object recursively.
-Implement a function to remove properties from an object based on a condition.
-Write a function to convert an object to an array of key-value pairs.
+Write a function that takes an object and returns an array of its values.
-Create a function to find the difference between two objects.
-Implement a function to group an array of objects by a key.
+Write a function that adds a new property to an object.
-Write a function to dynamically create getter and setter methods for an object.
+Write a function that removes a property from an object.
-Create a function to count the number of properties in an object.
+Write a function that checks if a given property exists in an object.
+Write a function that takes two objects and returns a new object that combines the properties of both.
-Implement a function to convert an array of key-value pairs into an object.
+Write a function that clones an object.
-Write a function to filter an object based on a condition.
+Write a function that updates the value of a property in an object if the property exists.
-Create a function to invert the keys and values of an object.
+Write a function that returns the number of properties in an object.
-Implement a function to check if an object is empty.
+Write a function that iterates over all properties of an object and logs the key-value pairs.
-Write a function to map over the properties of an object.
+Write a function that merges an array of objects into a single object.
-Create a function to sort an array of objects by multiple keys.
+Write a function that converts an object into an array of [key, value] pairs.
-Implement a function to find the common keys in two objects.
-Write a function to convert a deeply nested object to a flat object.
-Create a function to add a prefix or suffix to all keys in an object.
-Implement a function to find the longest key in an object.
-Write a function to create a tree structure from a flat array of objects.
+Write a function that converts an array of [key, value] pairs back into an object.
-Create a function to convert a flat object to a nested object based on a delimiter in the keys.